Kentik NMS Agent

 - Enable remote SNMP walks: On the NMS Devices page, choose Remote SNMP Walks from the Actions menu (see NMS Devices Actions), which will open a dialog in which you can grant us permission to perform snmpwalk operations remotely.

 Note: Your organization needs to grant this permission only once.
-To remove the permission, open the dialog and switch it off. - Request a custom profile: Contact Customer Support to request a custom profile for a specific device.
+To remove the permission, open the dialog and switch it off. - Request a custom profile: Contact Kentik (see Customer Care) to request a custom profile for a specific device.
 Kentik will run snmpwalk against the device (which must be SNMP-enabled).

 Manual SNMP Walk

 If your organization would prefer not to grant Kentik permission to perform remote SNMP walks, you can run snmpwalk internally against any device for which you'd like a custom profile (the device must be SNMP-enabled).
-You can then provide the output file to your Kentik Customer Support team so we can use it to create a custom profile for the device.
+You can then provide the output file to Kentik (see Customer Care) so we can use it to create a custom profile for the device.

 The syntax to run snmpwalk depends on the SNMP version enabled on the device: